saveitforparts/Travler_Rotor/README.md

 - Stop recording and disengage the rotor when the signal gets too low to be usable.
 - Run the baseband recording through Satdump.

-Some of these steps could be combined with Satdump, which can also do the rotor control, recording, and live decoding.
+Some of these steps could be combined with Satdump, which can also handle the rotor control, recording, and live decoding.

 Personally I like to track the current satellite in N2YO.com alongside the other windows, just to see where it is.
 I also have a security camera aimed at my dish so I can watch it moving from my computer.